ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

     return new JwtAuthenticationToken(user, jwt, user.getAuthorities());
 }
 ```
-### V. Optional: custome verify chain
+### V. Optional: Custom Verification Chain
-If the authenticate() function throws any exception, we may to handle it or just record it in the database.
+If the authenticate() function throws any exception, we may handle it or just record it in the database.
 To implement it we can just set tokenValidSuccessHandler and tokenValidFailureHandler.
 In the handler, you can rewrite onAuthenticationSuccess and onAuthenticationFailure with your own logic.
 ```java
 ...
     .and()